Do you know the signs of a healthy relationship? How do you know you have a healthy relationship?

 If your partner is nagging you to quit smoking, eat better, or not stay up late at the office every night, he’s probably doing it out of concern for your well being.

-And that’s a healthy relationship!
+And that’s a great sign of a healthy relationship!

 #3 Honesty and Transparency: